 At its basis, websites are focused on attracting users.
-There’s no point in publishing content without having anyone to read it.
-But users are often not just users, they’re potential customers.
-List articles, which also go by the name of listicles, help you in achieving these goals.
+There's no point in publishing content without having anyone to read it.
+But users are often not just users, they're a way of making money.
+List articles, which also go by the name of listicles, help you in achieving your goals.
 They get you the results you want from an article.

 They achieve higher engagement from readers in terms of clicks, social shares and comments.
-They also trigger more conversions.
-For the not web-design literate, a conversion means that the user performs the action you want them to.
+They also trigger more conversions towards the goal the website owner wants to reach.
 This can be signing up for a mailing list or buying a product.

 With this knowledge, I believe that most list articles are a way to trick users into a shallow satisfaction that supports the instant gratification culture.